ankurcyb/HR-DataAnalysis/README.md

 # Data Analysis of HR data using Power BI

-Data Analysis of HR Data Using Power BI on Sample Raw Data from an Excel Sheet I will perform data analysis on the provided data, create visualizations based on the schema, and document the analysis results.
+This project aims to analyze HR data using Power BI, transforming sample raw data from an Excel sheet into meaningful insights through data analysis and visualizations.
+The results of the analysis are documented for comprehensive understanding

 ## Common Power BI terms